Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN

-In POKER, the \texttt{PKR-CAL-SiPM} sensors are exposed to the intense scintillation light from PbWO$_4$ crystals induced by impinging 100 GeV/c positrons, resulting in a sizeable DC current flowing across the bias resistors.
+In POKER, the \texttt{PKR-CAL-SiPM} sensors are exposed to the intense scintillation light from PbWO$_4$ crystals induced by impinging 100 GeV/c positrons at average rate in range 100 kHz - 1 MHz, resulting in a sizeable DC current flowing across the bias resistors.
 Due to the voltage drop on the latter, the effective bias voltage of the photo-sensors, and hence the gain, is reduced.
 This effect leads to a dependency of the SiPM response on the beam average intensity $f_b$, and, most important, in case of any sudden variation of the impinging particle rate may introduce gain fluctuations affecting the overall detector resolution.

 The magnitude of this effect can be estimated through a simplified DC model of the \texttt{PRK-CAL-SiPM} devices in which the intrinsic particle detection efficiency dependency on the bias voltage is neglected.
 Qualitatively, the process is governed by a negative-feedback mechanism: if the beam intensity suddenly increases, so does the bias current flowing through the sensor, and thus the voltage drop across the bias resistor grows.
-As consequence, the voltage difference across the sensor gain diminishes and the gain drops, resulting in a decrease of the bias current.
+As consequence, the voltage difference across the sensor diminishes and the gain drops, resulting in a decrease of the bias current.
 Quantitively, at fixed temperature, the \texttt{PRK-CAL-SiPM} gain can be expressed as:

 where $V_{b}$ is the bias voltage provided by the generator, $V_{BD}$ is the SiPM breakdown voltage, $I$ is the average current flowing through the bias resistor, and $g_0$ is a proportionality constant, depending on the SiPM cells capacitance\footnote{For the S14160-6010 device, a fit to the data reported on the datasheet provides $g_0 \simeq 35000/V$.}.
 Here, $R_b$ is the overall detector bias resistance -- in the present setup, $R_b=60~\Omega$ is the parallel combination of the four 200 $\Omega$ bias resistors mounted on the \texttt{PKR-CAL-SiPM}, plus a 10~$\Omega$ contribution from the external bias circuit.
 Considering the average impinging particles rate $f_b$ and calling $N^\prime$ the average number of cells activated by the scintillation light pulses, the relation $I=G\cdot(e\,f N^\prime)$ holds, resulting to the following result: